phoenixframework/phoenix/docs/views.md

 The `<%=` and `%>` are from the Elixir [EEx](http://elixir-lang.org/docs/stable/eex/) project.
 They enclose executable Elixir code within a template.
 The `=` tells EEx to print the result.
 If the `=` is not there, EEx will still execute the code, but there will be no output.
 In our example, we are calling the `title/0` function from our `LayoutView` and printing the output into the title tag.

 Note that we didn't need to fully qualify `title/0` with `HelloWeb.LayoutView` because our `LayoutView` actually does the rendering.
-In fact, "templates" in Phoenix area really just function definitions on their view module.
+In fact, "templates" in Phoenix are really just function definitions on their view module.
 You can try this out by temporarily deleting your `lib/hello_web/templates/page/index.html.eex` file and adding this function clause to your `PageView` module in `lib/hello_web/views/page_view.ex`.

 ```elixir
 defmodule HelloWeb.PageView do